Femininity: Behavior and personality

 Philosopher Mary Vetterling-Braggin argues that all characteristics associated with femininity arose from early human sexual encounters which were mainly male-forced and female-unwilling, because of male and female anatomical differences.
 Others, such as Carole Pateman, Ria Kloppenborg, and Wouter J. Hanegraaff, argue that the definition of femininity is the result of how females must behave in order to maintain a patriarchal social system.

 In his 1998 book Masculinity and Femininity: the Taboo Dimension of National Cultures, Dutch psychologist and researcher Geert Hofstede wrote that only behaviors directly connected with procreation can, strictly speaking, be described as feminine or masculine, and yet every society worldwide recognizes many additional behaviors as more suitable to females than males, and vice versa.
 He describes these as relatively arbitrary choices mediated by cultural norms and traditions, identifying "masculinity versus femininity" as one of five basic dimensions in his theory of cultural dimensions.
 Hofstede describes as feminine behaviors including service, permissiveness, and benevolence, and describes as feminine those countries stressing equality, solidarity, quality of work-life, and the resolution of conflicts by compromise and negotiation.

 In Carl Jung's school of analytical psychology, the anima and animus are the two primary anthropomorphic archetypes of the unconscious mind.
 The anima and animus are described by Jung as elements of his theory of the collective unconscious, a domain of the unconscious that transcends the personal psyche.
 In the unconscious of the male, it finds expression as a feminine inner personality: anima; equivalently, in the unconscious of the female, it is expressed as a masculine inner personality: animus.

 Clothing and appearance

 In Western cultures, the ideal of feminine appearance has traditionally included long, flowing hair, clear skin, a narrow waist, and little or no body hair or facial hair.
 In other cultures, however, some expectations are different.
 For example, in many parts of the world, underarm hair is not considered unfeminine.
-Today, the color pink is strongly associated with femininity, whereas in the early 1900s pink was associated with boys and blue with girls.
+Today, the color pink is strongly associated with femininity.

-These feminine ideals of beauty have been criticized as restrictive, unhealthy, and even racist.
+These feminine ideals of beauty have been criticized as restrictive, unhealthy and even racist.
 In particular, the prevalence of anorexia and other eating disorders in Western countries has frequently been blamed on the modern feminine ideal of thinness.

 In many Muslim countries, women are required to cover their heads with a hijab (veil).
 It is considered a symbol of feminine modesty and morality.
 Some, however, see it as a symbol of objectification and oppression.